 Many types of traffic crimes are set forth in the Georgia Driver’s Manual and, more specifically, in Chapter 40 of the Georgia Criminal Code.
 Some common examples include driving without a license, driving without insurance, leaving the scene of an accident, reckless driving, speeding, and seat belt violations.
 Some of these offenses, such as driving with a seatbelt, are more minor and will typically result in citations.
 These traffic citations can be paid immediately, or they can be contested by a driver in traffic court.
 These are not really crimes in the truest sense, but more like infractions that can be dealt with administratively.

 On the other hand, driving without a license, reckless driving, or leaving the scene of an accident are very serious criminal accusations that can result in jail time.
 Reckless driving in Georgia, for example, can result in fines of up to $1,000 and jail time of up to a year.
 Leaving the scene of an accident can result in similar penalties.
 Additionally, under Georgia law, a conviction for any of these offenses can also result in the mandatory revocation of your driver’s license, often for a long period of time.
-Before accepting a plea deal of any sort with a prosecutor, it is important that you determine how this might affect your ability to hold a driver’s license.
+Before accepting a plea deal of any sort with a prosecutor, it is important that you consult a traffic ticket attorney in Atlanta and determine how this might affect your ability to hold a driver’s license.

 Depending on your situation, various defenses may be available to fight the charges against you.
 If law enforcement conducted a sudden search of your vehicle, you are entitled to the same Fourth Amendment protections that citizens have when dealing with drug charges.
 A police officer may not search your vehicle without a reason to believe that you are acting suspiciously or have engaged in criminal activity.